NullVoxPopuli/ember-spicy-forms/README.md

  - able to be given some object that knows how to persistent state (to maybe local storage in case of browser refresh, or computer crash)
  - can be given a pojo
  - provide helpers for decoupling UI from the from.
+ - let the user decide when and how to validate?

 Maybe Goals:
  - store history of change sets (would allow for undo)